Alexander (Southtown) – Alexander Township

 Location: Waterloo Township, Athens County – On Carbondale Rd at the intersection of 10 Spot Rd

-Most of the old buildings are gone now, but some still remain abandoned & others are down to foundations among tree lined streets & mining roads.
+Most of the old buildings are gone now, but some still remain abandoned and others are down to foundations among tree lined streets and mining roads.
 There are also several mine shaft entrances around the outskirts of town.
 In 1991 Peter Jennings did a week long series for ABC’s World News Tonight from a front porch in Carbondale.
-The report was about poverty in America & the lack of economic opportunities in certain regions, a problem which created many of the ghost towns that we have researched.
+The report was about poverty in America and the lack of economic opportunities in certain regions, a problem which created many of the ghost towns that we have researched.

-Floodwood Station, OH – (early 1800s – early 1900s farming, mill, & coal town, abandoned & moved across the Hocking River)
+Floodwood Station, OH (Old Floodwood) – (early 1800s – early 1900s farming, mill, and coal town, abandoned when coal production stopped)

 Classification: ghost town

-Location: York Township, Athens County – On Monk Rd on the east side of the Hocking River & along the Hockhocking Adena Bikeway
+Location: York Township, Athens County – On Monk Rd on the east side of the Hocking River and along the Hockhocking Adena Bikeway

-Kings Station, OH (King Hollow) – (1856 – 1910s coal mining & railroad town abandoned when mines shut down)
+Kings Station, OH (King Hollow) – (1856 – 1910s coal mining and railroad town abandoned when mines shut down)

 Classification: ghost town

-Location : Waterloo Township, Athens County – At the intersection of Rockcamp Rd & King Hollow Trail
+Location : Waterloo Township, Athens County – At the intersection of Rockcamp Rd and King Hollow Trail

 Kings Station was another coal mining town with a train station on the Marietta & Cincinnati Railroad (later bought by the B&O).
-It was northeast of Moonville & Ingham (Ingham Station), which were on the same railroad line, & had the same fate in becoming a ghost town.
+It was northeast of Moonville and Ingham (Ingham Station), which were on the same railroad line, and had the same fate in becoming a ghost town.
 The hollow was named after the King family in the area.
 Although the previous generation of the family started the coal enterprise, Silas D. King (1840 – 1909) was the head proprietor for most of its existence.
-He married Sarah (Lyons) King (1851 – 1933) & had at least 2 children.
+He married Sarah (Lyons) King (1851 – 1933) and had at least 2 children.